lulav/LRS_Documentation/docs_tutorials/aerosandbox/aerosandbox.md

 The user provides flight parameters as input parameters to configure the simulation.
 These parameters are essential for defining the initial conditions of the simulated flight.

 Once the simulation is initiated, the ROS nodes orchestrate the execution.
 The simulation takes into account various flight dynamics and aerodynamic factors to model the gliding behavior of the Cessna 152.
 The maximum gliding distance depends on plane's aerodynamic parameters, initial altitude and initial velocity.
-To find it this code uses iPOPT optimal problem solver under the hood (IPOPT included into AeroSandbox).
+To find it this code uses iPOPT optimal problem solver under the hood (iPOPT included into AeroSandbox).

 The output of the simulation comprises critical flight data, such as altitude, velocity, and other relevant parameters, recorded over time intervals.
 These results are published via ROS topics, allowing for real-time data visualization, analysis, and integration with other ROS-based systems.